abdokamel2001/Digit-Recognition-with-TensorFlow/README.md

 1. Open the `Digit_Recognition.ipynb` Jupyter Notebook to work with the project.
 2. The dataset is stored in the `Data/` folder, and labels are available in `labels.json`.
 3. To access the full dataset, download and extract `Digit_Recognition.zip`.

+## Performance Plots

+- `accuracy.png`: The plot displays the model's accuracy during training.
+- `loss.png`: The plot shows the model's loss over the training epochs.